Duncanma/Blog/content/albums/seattle-night-workshop.md

       ]
     },
     {
-      "Title": "1/2 second exposure of the wheel showing some color in it\u0027s ligh", "Caption": "Shot of the wheel, red and yellow light banding around the middle, water reflection and a ferry visible on the water behind it.", "Latitude": "",
+      "Title": "1/2 second exposure of the wheel showing some color in it's light sequence.", "Caption": "Shot of the wheel, red and yellow light banding around the middle, water reflection and a ferry visible on the water behind it.", "Latitude": "",
       "Longitude": "",